 The more you tell the more you sell

-Putting a sign in your window and walking away will do you no good.
+Putting a sign in your window and walking away will not help you.

 Sure, there are lucky occasions where just putting a sign up will work because the park gets A LOT of foot traffic and is a highly desirable park or area.

-But if you don’t get a lot of foot traffic (even if you do you should still implement other advertising), then you need to let the entire public know that you’re selling.
+But if you don’t get a lot of foot traffic (even if you do you should still implement other advertising tactics), then you need to let the entire public know that you’re selling.

 This principle is true in every way…